qchenevier/MBA_memoire/doc/action_actor.md

-## Action on Actors
+## Stimulus from Actors

 ### Machines

 #### Information is the propagation of a message

 First of all, what is Information ?
-We often hear about terms like _Big Data_, _Information Overflow_, _Knowledge Economy_, _Conventional Wisdom_ (or _Common Sense_).
-Are Big Data and Information Overflow about the same thing?
-What is this so-called _Knowledge_ in the Knowledge Economy?
-Are all those terms referring to the same thing?
+We often hear about terms like _Big Data_, _Information Overflow_, _Knowledge Economy_, _Conventional Wisdom_ (or _Common Sense_), which all relate to the concept of Information, but they are not well defined.
+Is _Information Overflow_ another word for _Big Data_?
+What is this so-called _Knowledge_ in the _Knowledge Economy_?
+Are all those terms referring to the same concept?

-The essential nature of information, since it is fundamental to our existence, has been considered by many disciplines, including communications theory, library and information science, information systems, cognitive science, and organization science.
+The essential nature of Information, since it is fundamental to our existence, has been considered by many disciplines, including communications theory, library and information science, information systems, cognitive science, and organization science.
 This has generated multiple perspectives on the nature of information.
 Of our mundane and technical concepts information is currently one of the most important, most widely used and least understood [@Rowley2007].

 A quick look at the [Information wikipedia page](https://fr.wikipedia.org/wiki/Information) allows us to extract those notions:

 > At its most fundamental level, information is any propagation of cause and effect within a system.
 Information is conveyed either as the content of a message or through direct or indirect observation of anything.
 Information was apparently derived from the latin verb _informare_ (to inform) in the sense of "to give form to the mind", "to discipline", "instruct", "teach".
 Often information can be viewed as a type of input to an organism or system, one which is not important to the organism's or system's existence (unlike food and energy).
 Information is any type of pattern that influences the formation or transformation of other patterns.

 The first thing we can understand is that Information is the propagation of a message.
-And every aspect of Digitalization relates to the way messages are propagating differently in our societies.
+And every aspect of Digitalization relates to the way messages are created more massively and propagating more efficiently in our societies.

-#### Information Technology is becoming Ubiquitous

-As seen in the introduction, [each technological revolution has its key factor](#technological-revolution) and the key factor of the current Information & telecommunications revolution is cheap electronic chips.
-In each case, the "key factor" steers engineering and investment decisions towards its intensive use.
-New technology systems are built accordingly, based on: microelectronics, software & telecommunications [@Perez2004].

-The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web) [@Bharadwaj2013].
-Today the focus is on connectivity, platforms, data, and software.
-These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].
-Information goods, powerful computing devices, and inexpensive digital communication are changing business and society [@Gimpel2012].

-#### A whole Information spectrum: from Data to Wisdom
+#### Types of Information goods: Data, Information, Knowledge and Wisdom

 The first widely-accepted Information Hierarchy has been proposed quite recently by @Ackoff1989.
-Ackoff's article, entitled _From data to wisdom_, proposed a hierarchy with the following levels: data, information, knowledge, understanding and wisdom.
+Ackoff's article, entitled _From data to wisdom_, proposed a hierarchy with the following levels: Data, Information, Knowledge, Understanding and Wisdom.
 He defines these elements and explores the processes associated with the transformation between these elements:

 - **Data** are defined as symbols that represent properties of objects, events and their environment.
-They are the products of observation.
-But are of no use until they are in a useable (i.e. relevant) form.
+They are the products of observation, but are of no use until they are in a useable (i.e. relevant) form.
 The difference between data and information is functional, not structural [@Ackoff1989].
 - **Information** is contained in descriptions, answers to questions that begin with such words as who, what, when and how many.
 Information systems generate, store, retrieve and process data.
-Information is inferred from data [@Ackoff1989].
+Information is inferred from Data [@Ackoff1989].
 - **Knowledge** is know-how, and is what makes possible the transformation of information into instructions.
 Knowledge can be obtained either by transmission from another who has it, by instruction, or by extracting it from experience [@Ackoff1989].
 - **Wisdom** is the ability to increase effectiveness.
 Wisdom adds value, which requires the mental function that we call judgement.
 The ethical and aesthetic values that this implies are inherent to the actor and are unique and personal [@Ackoff1989].

 Some authors have elaborated further on Ackoff's exposition, suggesting that **Understanding** supports the transition from each stage to the next.
-They suggest that moving from data to information involves _understanding relations_, moving from information to knowledge involves _understanding patterns_, and moving from knowledge to wisdom involves _understanding principles_ [@Rowley2007].
+They suggest that moving from Data to Information involves _understanding relations_, moving from Information to Knowledge involves _understanding patterns_, and moving from Knowledge to Wisdom involves _understanding principles_ [@Rowley2007].

+All Informations have not the same level of complexity and value.
+Currently, we are creating Machines which are increasingly better at creating and processing the simplest Information goods: Data and Information.
+At the same time, Humans are increasingly creating and sharing the more complex Information goods: Knowledge and Wisdom.
+As we will see, it has several implications regarding the Value associated to the processing of this different kinds of Information goods by Humans.

 #### Data, Information and Knowledge flows are Positive-Sum

+Data, Information, Knowledge and Wisdom are all immaterial goods.
+And hence have different properties than material goods when they are exchanged.
+One of the most clear formulation of their different properties has been coined by the french writer Serge Soudoplatoff (cited by @Aberkane2016):

-Soudoplatoff's law: When one shares a material good, one divides it.
-When one shares an immaterial good, one multiplies it [@Aberkane2016].
+> When one shares a material good, one divides it.
+When one shares an immaterial good, one multiplies it.

 Since knowledge is an immaterial good, sharing it does not divide it, but rather multiplies it and also makes it evolve.
 Its economics, also, is one of fluxes rather than one of stocks, in which ownership must clearly be redefined [@Aberkane2016].

-**Positive Sum**: Knowledge exchanges are positive sum.
+As a result, Knowledge exchanges are Positive-Sum.
 This is a re-expression of Soudoplatoff's law.
-Material exchanges are null sum, immaterial exchanges, such as knowledge exchanges, are positive sum [@Aberkane2016].
+Material exchanges are Zero-Sum, immaterial exchanges, such as knowledge exchanges, are positive sum [@Aberkane2016].

+Positive-Sum exchanges mean that the actors of an economic system benefit from maximizing globally the amount of immaterial exchanges.
+Immaterial goods economics are not subject to all the limitations of material goods due to management of scarcity, depletion, etc.

+Please note that this rule of thumb does not comprehend the notion of Value, which is studied by Game Thoery and Economics.

+[TODO: move this part next to a value one?]
 From an economic and political point of view, knowledge may very well be the only potentially infinite resource that is offered to Humanity.
 We know very well that infinite growth is impossible if it is purely based on raw materials, which are finite, even when they are renewable.
 But infinite growth is not impossible if it is knowledge-based [@Aberkane2016].

-#### Exponential growth of Data: the rise of "Big data"

-The digital universe is made up of images and videos on mobile phones uploaded to YouTube, digital movies populating the pixels of our high-definition TVs, banking data swiped in an ATM, security footage at airports and major events such as the Olympic Games, subatomic collisions recorded by the Large Hadron Collider at CERN, transponders recording highway tolls, voice calls zipping through digital phone lines, and texting as a widespread means of communications [@Gantz2012].

-In the past we have operated under conditions of data (information) scarcity with decisions made with incomplete and often poor quality (even time-lapsed) data, big data create conditions of data (information) abundance due to the massive amount of detailed (and often ready to analyze) data made available [@Bharadwaj2013].

-From 2005 to 2020, the digital universe will grow by a factor of 300, from 130 exabytes to 40,000 exabytes, or 40 trillion gigabytes (more than 5,200 gigabytes for every man, woman, and child in 2020).
-From now until 2020, the digital universe will double about every two years [@Gantz2012].

-Examples of currently exploding (and potentially valuable) data sources [@Gantz2012]:

-- Surveillance footage: as IP cameras continue to proliferate, footage can be captured, analyzed, and tagged in real time.
-This type of tagging can expedite crime investigations, enhance retail analytics for consumer traffic patterns, and, of course, improve military intelligence.
-- Embedded and medical devices: In the future, sensors of all types (including those that may be implanted into the body) will capture vital and nonvital biometrics, all in real time.
-- Entertainment and social media: Trends based on crowds can help pick winners and losers in the stock market, and even predict the outcome of elections.
-- Consumer images: We say a lot about ourselves when we post pictures of ourselves or our families or friends.
-- Transactions: in addition, of course, to the normal transactional data running through enterprise computers in the course of normal data processing today.

 #### Data is unstructured, meaningless and worthless

-There is a strong consensus around the definition of data [@Rowley2007]:
+There is a strong consensus around the definition of Data [@Rowley2007]:

 - Data has no meaning or value because it is without context and interpretation.
 - Data are discrete, objective facts or observations, which are unorganized and unprocessed, and do not convey any specific meaning.